dynamicrahulsaini/mubot/README.md

 - `!stop` - stop the audio
 - `!skip` - skip the current audio
 - `!queue` - show the current queue
+- `!lyrics` - show the lyrics of the current audio
+- `!lyrics <song>` - show the lyrics of the given song

 ## development